w3f/Grants-Program/Web_3_Security_Alliance.md

 The Alliance is a social coordination layer that sits above its stakeholders (decentralised protocols, security professionals, ethical hackers and bag holders) with the purpose of incentivising & protecting honest actors within the ecosystem.
 The Alliance is a common good infrastructure that anticipates the expansion of attack vectors to be brought about by cross-chain composability and plans accordingly

 The Alliance's signature project, the Whitehat Safe Harbour Constitution is an example of the Alliance acting as a unifying body that advocates on behalf of ethical hackers across chains and counters downside risk and asymmetry associated with this important work.
-This is one of the projhects we plan to integrate into the Dot/Sama ecosystem
+This is one of the projhects we plan to integrate into the Dotsama ecosystem

 “Downside risk” in the above meaning unfair or unintended liability; “asymmetry” meaning black hats have a disproportionate effect on the system because they only need to find one exploit, once,  whilst a protocol or ethical researcher has to defend against all of them, always, to be considered a success.
 Thus, we need to empower white hats and give them more leverage.